 |Marketing||Sermon Series/Missions||New Products and Offerings|

 On the other hand, businesses suffer as customers leave and take their purchasing-power elsewhere; churches suffer when members take their tithe money and time to another church or at worst use it for personal consumption.
-In the business world, studies run the gambit to identify and quantify the impact of best practices.
+In the business world, studies run the gambit in identifying and quantifying the impact of best practices.
 What can churches learn about best practices from these business studies?
 Although an internet search would likely provide handfuls of articles on best practices, I have my own list cultivated from my more than 30 years working and developing new product lines and businesses.

 Leadership cannot lead unless they can define and clearly articulate for its employees and members the purpose and direction they plan to take the company or church.
 First, leadership must develop a vision and mission statement as well as define the operating values that support the purpose of the church.
 The vision must be detailed enough that it differentiates itself from other churches and provides a clear sense of direction for its members.
 On the other hand, the vision must not be too specific that the boundaries constrain how God wants to empower and use its members.
 Just as God designed individuals with specific spiritual gifts, so too has God breathed life and gifts into various churches to accomplish a purpose.
 In my opinion, the weakest mission statements are those which are “motherhood and apple pie,” which deliver a feel-good message that no one can argue with and which appeals to everyone who passes through its doors.
 An example would be “Making disciplines who are making disciples.”
 No one would disagree that should be a job assignment of every Christ-follower.
 However, I expect with this vision many members would not feel equipped or understand how they will achieve that mission.
 They do not even understand how they will know if the church is achieving its mission.
 With so many questions, people feel left to their own devices and at worst never become truly engaged in the church’s vision, just taking from the church what satisfies their curiosity and spiritual need.